parhansson/KMotionX/README.md

 ```
 ./executeGCode
 ```
 Or try the new web application.
-Start and surf to http://localhost:8080 in a modern web browser.
+Start and surf to http://localhost:8080 in a web browser preferably Chrome.
 ```
 ./kmxWeb -document_root ../KMotionX/KMotionXCNC/app
 ```